More evacuations as massive fires rapidly expand in California - France 24

 More than two dozen other parks and beaches in the region were shut down because of the wildfires.

-Authorities have said the fires were caused by nearly 11,000 lightning strikes that hit the northern part of the state as it endures a heat wave with historic high temperatures, including a record of 130 degrees Fahrenheit (54.4 degrees Celsius) in Death Valley.
+Authorities have said the fires -- grouped together and identified through three-letter monikers because of the high number of blazes across many counties -- were caused by nearly 11,000 lightning strikes that hit the northern half of the state as it bakes under historic high temperatures, including a record of 130 degrees Fahrenheit (54.4 degrees Celsius) in Death Valley.

 Experts believe climate change has contributed to the frequency of the fires, which are becoming more common year-round rather than just during fire season -- usually between August and November.

-The latest fires have prompted air quality alerts in the affected regions, with the air over the Bay Area expected to be extremely poor in the coming days.
+The latest fires have prompted air quality alerts, with the air over the Bay Area expected to be extremely poor in the coming days.

-"As many of these fires will burn for days--even weeks--air quality will be extremely poor for an extended period," Daniel Swain, a climate scientist at the University of California Los Angeles (UCLA), said in a tweet.
+Temperatures were expected to cool slightly over the weekend, providing a reprieve for firefighters.

 The deadliest fire in the state's history -- the Camp Fire -- took place in northern California in November 2018 and killed 86 people.